Journeys & Experiences

 If you’re heading to Cape Schanck, know that you can easily spend the whole day here – so it’s better not to keep any other plans, but to soak fully in the beauty of this place.

-We ended the day by having a picnic at the peaceful Fingal Picnic Area, located two kilometers north of Cape Schanck, before the sun went down!
-It’s a beautiful spot amidst the woods, where you can sit, savor the homecooked meal and enjoy the freshness of nature.
+We ended the day by having a picnic at the peaceful Fingal Picnic Area, located two kilometers north of Cape Schanck before the sun went down!
+It’s a beautiful spot amidst the woods, where you can sit, savor a homecooked meal and enjoy the freshness of nature.
 And as darkness slowly started to step in, we headed back to Mount Waverly, cherishing the moments of the beautiful day we had spent by the Cape.

-Pro Tip – While you’ll be boggled by the things to do in and around Melbourne (there’s plenty to do, honestly!) make sure to keep a day for exploring Cape Schanck and you’ll definitely thank me later!
+Pro Tip – While you’ll be boggled by the things to do in and around Melbourne (there’s plenty to do, honestly!) make sure to keep a day for exploring Cape Schanck and you’ll thank me later!

 Leave a Reply